 How do I check the tire pressure on my Lincoln vehicle?

-On average, tires lose around one pound per square inch (psi) of pressure a month, and lose an additional 1 psi for every 10-degree drop in outside temperature.
+On average, tires lose one pound per square inch (psi) of pressure per month and lose an additional 1 psi for every 10-degree drop in outside temperature.

 There are a few things you should do before starting: